 For many years I have been collecting childrens books with nice illustrations.
-This is my rarest finding so far! ”Prinsessornas ABC-bok” from 1903!
-I can´t find it anywhere on the internet and the antiquarians I have been talking to so far doesn´t recognize it.
+This is my rarest finding so far!
+“Prinsessornas ABC-bok” from 1903! (“ABC-book for the (two) princesses”) I can not find it anywhere on the internet and the antiquarians I have been talking to so far does not recognize it.
 So if you know anything about this old abc-book and the illustrator Gunhild Facks, please let me know!
 (Wahlström & Widstrand, Stockholm, Sweden, 1903)

 Probably the title is a wink to the still much loved “Prinsarnes Blomsteralfabet” from 1892, by the amazing illustrator Ottilia Adelborg (Bonniers).
 The illustrations in this ABC by Gunhild Facks are nice and clear with very typical “swedish” motives and some botanical decorations.
 I like how every image has a frame, but the motives break out of it.
 The short lyrics is maybe by the illustrator, since no other name is mentioned on the (inner) cover.

 The book is kind of a tribute to the young swedish princesses Märtha and Margaretha.
 They appear with photos under the letter M.